Plea-Justice/plea-justice.github.io/Scripts/index.md

 has_children: true
 ---

-The plea bargain simulation allows researchers to test participant's legal decisions through a computer simulation which offers enhanced participant immersion and ecological validity.
+This simulation allows researchers to examine participants' plea decision-making within virtual environments that provide enhanced participant immersion and increased ecological validity.

 You may view a demo of the simulation [here](http://demo.pleajustice.org).

-Below are links for the dialogue scripts that were used in different studies.
-These scripts contain the line-by-line descriptions of the scene as well as the character dialogue text that are rasterized onto the screen.
+Links for the scripts used in various simulation studies are available below.
+These scripts contain  line-by-line descriptions of each scene, as well as the character dialogue text.